awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-domainconfiguration-tlsconfig.md

 # AWS::IoT::DomainConfiguration TlsConfig<a name="aws-properties-iot-domainconfiguration-tlsconfig"></a>

-An object that specifies the TLS configuration for a domain\.
+<a name="aws-properties-iot-domainconfiguration-tlsconfig-description"></a>The `TlsConfig` property type specifies Property description not available\. for an [AWS::IoT::DomainConfiguration](aws-resource-iot-domainconfiguration.md)\.

 ## Syntax<a name="aws-properties-iot-domainconfiguration-tlsconfig-syntax"></a>